aledrocomic/gocomicwriter/docs/go_comic_writer_concept.md

 - Rendering: Vector-first drawing pipeline with resolution-independent primitives; rasterization for PNG exports.
 - UI: Desktop application shell with a modern, responsive interface and a canvas editor for pages.
 - Storage: Local project directory with a human-readable manifest and organized assets.
+- Indexing: Embedded SQLite FTS5 per project at .gcw/index.sqlite with thumbnails/geometry caches; rebuildable and disposable.
+- Backend: Thin Go service with PostgreSQL for organization-wide search and future sync; offline-first integration; JSON manifest remains the source of truth.
 - Exporters: PDF, PNG/SVG, CBZ pipeline honoring trim/bleed, color profiles, and fonts.
 - Extension points: Style packs, templates, and future scripting hooks.